kommitters/bns/README.md

 * A Notion secret, which can be obtained, by creating an integration here: `https://developers.notion.com/`, browsing on the **View my integations** option, and selecting the **New Integration** or **Create new integration** buttons.

-* A webhook key, which can be generated directly on discrod on the desired channel, following this instructions: `https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks`
+* A webhook key, which can be generated directly on discord on the desired channel, following this instructions: `https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks`

 * A filter, to determine which data to bring from the database, for this specific case, the filter we used is: